min2ha/ukwa-site/content/target/46029/index.en.md

   "start_date": "2016-10-08T11:00:00Z"
 }

-# Atlas Llenyddol Digidol Cymru a'i Ffiniau | Digital Literary Atlas of Wales and its Borderlands, The |

 The Digital Literary Atlas of Wales and its Borderlands is an interactive online atlas that maps the locations of English‑language novels set in Wales.
 It is an AHRC-funded project involving Cardiff University and CREW, Swansea University.